See also How Long Will It Take to Get a Canada Visa?

 • those convicted outside Canada of an act or omission that constitutes an offence under the laws of the place where the act occurred, and that if such act were committed in Canada it would constitute an offence that may be punishable under an Act of Parliament by a maximum term of imprisonment of ten years or more, unless granted rehabilitation by the Governor in Council and five years have elapsed since the commission of the act or omission [19(1)(c.1)(ii)].

-See also Business Debt Capital5 - Canada Visa IN
+See also Employment - Canada Visa IN

 Less Serious Criminality (Hybrid Offences)